aminhossain/shareprop/README.md

 ### Some Facts?

 - **DB connectio is refused?** Well, this may happen when MySQL server is not reday yet.
 Hold on some time it will connect automatically after the MySQL server is reday.
-- **Unknown database 'shareprop'?** Well, this may happen when you forgot to import the database.
+- **Unknown database 'shareprop'?** Well, this may happen when database auto import failed or you forgot to import the database.
 Please import the database.

 ### Still Need Help?